 Current Open Burning Requirements

-Open Burning Ban change as of September 18:
+Open Burning Ban Removal as of October 2

 For further information, contact: